 Commonly either a 95% or 99% confidence interval is used in experiments, which equates to either a 5% or 1% significance level (p-value).
 The interval describes all values for which we cannot reject the null hypothesis at the given significance level.
 If a 95% confidence interval has been calculated and your experiment provides a value inside the interval, you can state that your conclusions would be right 95% of the time.

-Here is an example of how to find a confidence interval for a population mean.
+Here is an example of how to find a confidence interval for a population mean, which is relevant to both z-tests and t-tests.
 In this example:

 n (number of observations) = 70